tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 You run into some problems with that:

 1. Even if you are not emitting C, you are often beholden to the C calling convention.
-The usual C calling conventions involv passing arguments in registers, and fast code tends to use registers for everything.
+The usual C calling conventions involve passing arguments in registers, and fast code tends to use registers for everything.
 1. Hardware call or jump-and-link instructions push a return address onto the stack.
 This is not a pointer to a heap-allocated object but instead a